thedunston/goMeeb/README.md

 *Status: Actively Supported.*

-goMeeb's purpose is to help with identifying anomalies across a set of computer systems.
+goMeeb's purpose is to help with identifying anomalies across a set of computer systems using averages and logarithms.

-goMeeb uses basic math functions (averages and logarithms) to help with identifying the anomalies.

 Scanned with Semgrep - https://semgrep.dev/

 ## Use Cases

-An organization has multiple systems (dozens, hundreds, or thousands) and want to determine if there are any running processes, loaded DLLS, local user accounts, scheduled tasks or just about any data point they want to examine to help find latent malicious artifacts.
+- An organization has multiple systems (dozens, hundreds, or thousands) and want to determine if there are any running processes, loaded DLLS, local user accounts, scheduled tasks or just about any data point they want to examine to help find latent malicious artifacts.

-Another use case is for an incident handler who saves data in CSV format and need to analyze the results and find anomalous data in a large dataset.
+- An incident handler saves data in CSV format and need to analyze the results and find anomalous data in a large dataset.

 ## File type